Say goodbye to excessive underarm sweating with our botox anti-sweat injection hyperhidrosis treatment.

 Cost Of The Treatment?

-Our price for anti-sweat injections is $650.
-As long as you meet the Medicare rebate criteria for this treatment (see below) you will be entitled to a rebate of $213.10.
+Our price for anti-sweat injections is $780.
+As long as you meet the Medicare rebate criteria for this treatment (see below) you will be entitled to a rebate of $220.00.
 We can submit your Medicare claim at the time of payment and usually the Medicare rebate is issued to you overnight.
 After the appointment you will receive a patient contribution invoice for $40 directly from Medicare.

 Our price for anti-sweat injections at Chatswood Dermatologist is around one third the cost of what you could expect to pay at a cosmetic clinic.
 This is because we are Medicare approved and the treatment is administered as a medical procedure for excessive sweating rather than a cosmetic procedure.

 Medicare rebates are available when clinical strength antiperspirants fail and when the treatment is administered by a Medicare approved injection specialist such as Dr Rod Gillespie.

 Anti-sweat injections work by temporarily blocking the chemical signals from the nerves that stimulate sweating.
 Stopping these signals stops the sweating.